 You may have done your calculations about how much rent you’ll receive and how much your mortgage payments will be, but have you factored the cost of in your insurance premiums as well?
 All landlords should consider taking out insurance designed specifically to protect your investment.

-Many landlords realise they need to insure the building against damage or destruction.
+Many landlords realise they need to insure the building against damage or destruction and undergo tenant referencing and credit checks.
 What you may not realise is that there are plenty of other types of coverage that may offer additional levels of protection.
 Before you sign up for any insurance policy for your rental property, consider some of the following types of cover.

 Specialist Landlord’s Cover